serdarekremcakir/Freespace_Segmentation_Ford_Intern/README.md

 # Freespace Segmentation
 The project aims to determine the drivable area with semantic segmentation.

-##  Main topics of the project
-The project consists of 6 main titles.
-These:
- - json2mask
- - preprocess
- - model
- - train
- - augmention

 ## Json to Mask
 JSON files provide location information of points surrounding the area marked as drivable.